nifadyev/weather-bot/docs/decisions/development/005-http-client-httpx.md

 * Good, because it has zero dependencies
 * Neutral, because development team is familiar with it
 * Bad, because it does not support async requests
-* Bad, because it does not HTTP/2
+* Bad, because it does not support HTTP/2

 ## More Information